 Target healthcare problems:

 - Ageing & home care

-All accepted papers will appear in the conference proceedings which will be published in arXiv after the papers are presented.
+All accepted papers will appear in the conference proceedings which will be published in IEEE ICHI 2022 proceedings book (IEEE Acess).

 Special Issue Journal

-Best papers presented will be invited to extend their manuscript for possible publication in the Special Issue on XAI at the Journal of Artificial Intelligence in Medicine (impact factor 4.3).
+Best papers presented will be invited to extend their manuscript for possible publication in the Special Issue on XAI at an international scientific journal.

 - Jose M. Juarez, Faculty of Computer Science, University of Murcia [contact]

 - Gregor Stiglic, Faculty of Health Sciences, University of Maribor [contact]

 - Cristopher Yang, College of Computing & Informatics, Drexel University[contact]

 - Huang Zhengxing, Faculty of Biomedical Engineering, Zhejiang University[contact]